evershinemj/English/vocabulary.md

   He ran into Krettner in the corridor a few minutes later.
 - If a vehicle runs into something, it accidentally hits it. 撞上
   The driver failed to negotiate a bend and ran into a tree.

+---

+neurotic
+- If you say that someone is neurotic, you mean that they are always frightened or worried about things that you consider unimportant. 神经过敏的

+---

+hose
+- 水管

+---

+garden hose